 Great for experienced and novice owners alike, these highly adaptable Doodles make perfect apartment pets.
 They are equally as good with children as with adults.

 Looking for the best food for Doodle breeds – especially the newer ones – can be a little tricky as they’re not yet standardized.
 This means that we don’t really know all that much about them.
-However, according to experts over at Fetch, most toy breeds have fairly consistent nutritional needs.
+However, most toy breeds have fairly consistent nutritional needs.
 Yet, these can vary by life stage and activity level.
 This is true of all dogs.

 The best thing to do is select a food that is tailored to your dog’s specific needs.
 One formulated for small breeds will contain the best balance of nutrients, vitamins, and minerals for these dogs, and the kibble will be a suitable size for them.
 For puppies or seniors, opt for appropriate life stage foods.
 Younger dogs need plenty of energy and nutrients that will support their growth.
 Older dogs require fewer calories and added glucosamine and chondroitin sulfate for joint health.